kayleegeorge/kayleegeorge.github.io/index.md

-# Kaylee George

 I'm a Symbolic Systems major at Stanford University.
-I've done Product Management internships at DreamBox Learning, Tesla, and Microsoft.
+I've been a product manager intern at DreamBox Learning, Tesla, and Microsoft.

+Contact me at krgeorge [at] stanford [dot] edu